 2. Flexibility is key – even on date night

 Started dating a single parent?
 You’ll soon learn the importance of flexibility – and the difficulty of spontaneity.
 When you’re dating a single mom you can’t just whisk her away for a romantic weekend: not when she has to organize a babysitter, emergency numbers, and replacement routines.
 Even when you do plan something like a date night in advance, there’s always a chance a single mom may have to call it off to deal with a sick kid or cancelled sitter.3 Be understanding, be supportive, and when she can make it, it will feel all the more precious.

 3. Rethink your approach to romance

-Everyone has a few signature moves that they pull to impress a new date.
+If you meet on an online dating site or in real life, everyone has a few signature moves that they pull to impress a new date.
 You cook that spicy penne, you uncork a bottle of red, you put on the latest HBO megashow, bada bada bing!
 Or maybe you both sleep late then queue for brunch somewhere trendy, because you know that love means buying a girl overpriced avocado toast.